-Objective Description of Action Measurement Lead Participation: "Promote and support women's active and meaningful participation in all peace processes as well as their representation in formal and informal decision making at all levels: improve partnership and networking with local and international women's rights groups and organisations; recruit and appoint women to senior positions in the UN including Special Reps of the SG, and in peacekeeping forces, including military, police and civilian personnel" (UN definition) Increase the number, influence, and capacity of Nepalese women in public life Inter-party Women's Alliance with Rural Women Development Centre - Voice national consensus in matters relating to gender equality, national level policy formulation and public opinion generation in favour of women's rights.
+Objective Description of Action Measurement Lead representation in formal and international women's rights support women's active and meaningfinformal decision making at all levels: ingroups and organisations; recruit and a in peacekeeping forces, including milit mprove partnership and networking wit appoint women to senior positions in the h local and e UN including Increase the number, influence, and capacity of Nepalese women in public life Inter-party Women's Alliance with Rural Women Development Centre - Voice national consensus in matters relating to gender equality, national level policy formulation and public opinion generation in favour of women's rights.
 Leadership Development of Dalit Women for Political Participation by support to the Feminist Dalit Organisation (FEDO).
 Facilitation of cooperation amongst political parties and empowerment of women from marginalised communities for political participation.
 Greater commitments by political parties to ensure 33% women's representation in their structures as per constitutional provisions.
 Maintaining the 29 Dalit women's networks to secure meaningful representation of Dalit women at all levels (VDC, District and Central levels) of political parties.
 Training 3,000 Dalit women in Leadership development with FEDO members.
 DFID Promoting & strengthening the Political Inclusion of Marginalised Indigenous Capacity development of Indigenous women on democracy political DFID